eNeRGy164/blog/src/posts/2007-09-04-using-appconfig-with-project-server-events.md

   - Project Server 2007
 ---

 When building custom Project Server Event Receivers, the result is a DLL file.
-Using app.config and the [`ConfigurationManagement` class](https://learn.microsoft.com/dotnet/api/system.configuration.configurationmanager?view=netframework-2.0) will not work.
+Using app.config and the [`ConfigurationManagement` class][CONFIGURATION_MANAGEMENT_CLASS] will not work.
 Well actually it’s possible!

 <!--more-->